30DayChartChallenge/30DayChartChallenge.github.io/README.md

      └── file_3.jpg
 ```

 That's it!
-Sam's gallery layout template will automatically build the page from your images.
+Sam's gallery layout template will automagically build the page from your images.

 ## Custom video background